 My parents bought 2 lots in 2005 under a contract paying $800/month ($400/lot).
 The contract states the payments are due until 2020 (15yr loan).
 The lots are only worth $3k!
 Is this legal?
 My dad lost his job and wanted me to take over payments and that is how I found out about the deal.

 If your parent's bought in 2005, things were on the upswing and following the boom between 2005 and 2007, many investors suffered from the downturn in real estate values in the following years.
-It's possible there was some kind of misleading information leading to the purchase, but most likely the...Read more »
+It's possible there was some kind of misleading information leading to the purchase, but most...Read more »

 There are many different options, you will need to consult with a foreclosure attorney to discuss your particular situation in order to determine which ones would be available to you.
 Please do not wait until the week before the foreclosure sale to take action!
 The earlier you get an attorney...Read more »